Reconfigurable Intelligent Surface Assisted VEC Based on Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{V}EHICLE edge computing (VEC) is considered to be a promising technology in supporting vehicle real-time computing.
-It can offload tasks to VEC servers with rich computation and storage resources when the local CPU capacity of the vehicle is limited \cite{r1, r2}.
-However, in some scenarios, the vehicle user (VU) is impacted by blocking obstacles such as buildings, making it unable to communicate with base station (BS) in a timely manner within a certain distance \cite{r4}, so that it cannot offload tasks in time.
+\IEEEPARstart{V}EHICULAR edge computing (VEC) is considered to be a promising technology in supporting vehicle real-time computing.
+It can offload tasks to VEC servers with rich computation resources when the local CPU capacity of the vehicle is limited \cite{r1, r2}.
+However, in some scenarios, the vehicle user (VU) is impacted by obstacles, making it unable to communicate with base station (BS) over a certain distance \cite{r4}, so that it cannot offload tasks in time.

-Recently, reconfigurable intelligent surface (RIS) technology has shown significant advantages in enhancing the communication quality by provisioning an additional communication link to VU by adjusting phase-shifts \cite{r5}.
-Therefore, the VEC system with RIS deserves extensive research.
-However, due to limited hardware, the phase-shift of the RIS can only be selected from a limited number of values \cite{r6}.
+Recently, reconfigurable intelligent surface (RIS) technology has shown significant advantages in enhancing the communication quality by provisioning an additional communication link to VU by adjusting phase-shifts \cite{r5}, therefore, the VEC system with RIS deserves extensive research.
+Due to limited hardware, the phase-shift of the RIS can only be selected from a limited number of values \cite{r6}.
 In addition, the vehicle mobility and uncertain environment pose significant challenges.
 Therefore, the joint RIS phase-shift and power allocation optimization is a difficult problem to handle.
-For the optimization problem of RIS phase-shift, in \cite{r7}, He \emph{et al.} employed algorithms such as block coordinate descent (BCD), alternating optimization (AO), and semi definite relaxation (SDR) to solve it.
-In addition, for the VEC power allocation problem, deep reinforcement learning (DRL) algorithms are considered as an effective solution.
+For the optimization problem of RIS phase-shift, in \cite{r7}, He \emph{et al.} employed algorithms such as block coordinate descent (BCD) and alternating optimization (AO) to solve it.
+In addition, for the VEC power allocation problem, deep reinforcement learning (DRL) algorithms are considered as an effective solution \cite{wu101,wu102,wu103}.
 In \cite{r8}, Zhu \emph{et al.} used the deep deterministic policy gradient (DDPG) algorithm to allocate the offloading power and local power of a single VU, thereby achieving the minimal total power and buffer length.
-However, in scenarios with multiple vehicle users, the centralized algorithms do not have advantages any more \cite{r9}.
+However, in scenarios with multiple VUs, the centralized algorithms do not have advantages any more \cite{r9}.